prywaciarzxd/Netstat-VirusTotal-IP-Reputation-Checker/README.md

 - Check the reputation of IP addresses using the VirusTotal API.
 - Detect potentially harmful connections based on feedback from VirusTotal.

+## New Feature:
+- Added functionality for users to check individual IP addresses by passing them as command-line arguments using the `--ips` flag.
+Now you can specify specific IP addresses to analyze their reputation.

 ## Requirements:
 - Python 3.x
 - requests package